eludi/arcajs/doc/EVENTS.md

 ## gamepad event

-The gamepad event is triggered whenever a game controller is connected or disconnected.
+The gamepad event is triggered whenever a game controller is connected or disconnected, or a button or axis significantly changes its value.

 ### Callback function parameters:

-- {object} evt - contains event type (connect/disconnect) and gamepad index
+- {object} evt - contains event type (connect/disconnect/axis/button) and
+  gamepad index.
+For axis and button events, also an axis/button index and a value is provided.

 ## close event